 - Severe breathlessness at rest.

-If the symptoms are of mild annoyance then you should rest until they subside.
+If the symptoms are of a mild annoyance then you should rest until they subside.
 If the symptoms become more severe or do not disappear after a night's sleep, then you should descend until you feel well.

 The basic treatment for severe altitude sickness is immediate descent; altitude sickness can progress rapidly once it becomes serious.
 The person afflicted should be taken down between 1000 to 3,000ft.
 [300 to 450m].
 The drug acetazolamide [diamox] has been used for assisting in acclimatization.
 Some reports indicate that the drug might be useful in treating the early stages of altitude sickness in addition to its prevention use.
-It has been shown that people who had headaches, nausea and felt unwell improved considerably within 30 minutes of taking the tablets.
+It has been shown that people who had headaches, nausea, and felt unwell improved considerably within 30 minutes of taking the tablets.
 The adult dosage is one 250 mg tablet twice a day.
 The most irritating side effect is a tingling sensation which can occur at any site and without warning.
 The dose can be reduced to 250 mg per day.